fossbarrow/ultimate-seo-checklist/SEO-Tools/Googlebot.md

 # How Does Googlebot Work?

-We can’t start to optimize for Googlebot until we understand how it discovers, reads, and ranks webpages.
+We can’t start to optimize for Googlebot until we understand how it discovers, reads, and ranks web pages.

 ## How Google’s Crawler Discovers Webpages?